limelambda/PySnipe/README.md

 # PyFlipper
-Flipper written in python for Hypixel Skyblock
+An auction house flipper tool written in python for Hypixel Skyblock
 ## Is it bannable?
 Idk I guess we'll see soon anough
 ## How do I install it?